Do you ever get totally hung up on all of the home projects on your to-do list?

 Ikea cabinets are much easier to install than you might think!
 They hang on a rail system, so once you have the rail on the wall, it's a matter of hanging the cabinets and securing them.

 The counter top guys installed the sink so we just had to figure out the plumbing and install the new garbage disposal once they were done.

 Our kitchen remodel was a huge undertaking, and to be honest we really weren't sure we could pull it off when we started - it really IS amazing what you can learn by just jumping in and doing it.

-Some of our friends thought we were nuts for taking on a project this big, but we couldn’t afford to hire someone to do it.
-I love how it turned out and even after a few years of living in this kitchen, there isn’t anything I would do differently.
-It’s the main hub of our home, where our friends and family gather, and where I cook so many meals (and have many-o-glasses-of-wine.)
+Some of our friends thought we were nuts for taking on a project this big, but we couldn't afford to hire someone to do it.
+I love how it turned out and even after years of living with this kitchen, there isn't anything I would do differently.
+It's the main hub of our home, where our friends and family gather, and where I cook so many meals (and have many-o-glasses-of-wine.)

 Ready to create a home that feels like you without the overwhelm?